 Colposcopy during pregnancy should be undertaken by a colposcopist experienced in assessing women during pregnancy.
+Consensus-based recommendation

 REC14.7: Cervical biopsy in pregnancy is usually unnecessary

 Biopsy of the cervix is usually unnecessary in pregnancy, unless invasive disease is suspected on colposcopy or reflex LBC predicts invasive disease.